torivarm/dcst1005/Guides/09-01-Install-WSUS.md

 ![alt text](ApprovalGroup.png)
 NOTE!
 It will now start to download the update to the WSUS Server and installed based on configured schedule.

+6. Verify updates are being offered to clients
+7. Check IIS logs for client connections

+## Troubleshooting

    ```powershell